bruvin-sky/SimplerTimes/README.md

+* Roaming cyclones on Giant's Deep's equator have died down

-* Orbital Probe Cannon now remains intact and no longer loses one of its modules (note: disregard a certain Nomai computer diagram)
+Orbital Probe Cannon now remains intact and no longer loses one of its modules (note: disregard a certain Nomai computer diagram)

 Added a Hearthian flag to the core of a planet

+* Dark Bramble's inhabitants now match the size of the Timber Hearth exhibit

-* Several broken, one-way rotating doors have been fixed
+* Several broken, one-way rotating doors across the star system have been fixed